XenRevo/jSkype/README.md

 message.editMessage("");
 ```
 ## Formatting messages
 The "Chat" class is a utilities class for formatting.
 To format "hi" in bold, you can do "Chat.bold("hi")", which will return "hi" with the html Skype tags.
 If you wanted "hi" to be in bold and blink, you can do "Chat.bold(Chat.blink("hi"))".
+When sending raw messages, I highly suggest you encode them using Chat#encodeRawText

 #Example event handler usage:
-In order to listen for an event, create a class that implements EventListener, and register it by calling "api.getEventManager().registerListener(new YourListener(skype));" All event's can be found the "xyz.gghost.jskype.api" package
+In order to listen for an event, create a class that implements EventListener, and register it by calling "api.getEventManager().registerListener(new YourListener(skype));" All event's can be found the "xyz.gghost.jskype.api" package and in the event section of this readme file.

 ```java
 public class ExampleListener implements EventListener {